2246 Decision Ordering Reexamination under 35 U.S.C. 304 [R-07.2015]

 - 3. In bracket 2, insert the examiner’s telephone number.

-A substantive determination by the Director of the USPTO to institute reexamination pursuant to a finding that the prior art patents or printed publications raise a substantial new question of patentability is not subject to review by the courts until a final agency decision in the reexamination proceeding has issued.
+A substantive determination by the Director of the USPTO to institute reexamination pursuant to a finding that the prior art patents or printed publications raise a substantial new question of patentability (SNQ) is not subject to review by the courts until a final agency decision in the reexamination proceeding has issued.
 See Joy Mfg.
 Co. v.
 Nat’l Mine Serv.
 Co., Inc., 810 F.2d 1127, 1 USPQ2d 1627 (Fed.
 Cir.
 1987); Heinl v.
 Godici, 143 F. Supp.2d 593 (E.D.Va.
 2001).
 Note further the decision of Patlex Corp. v.
 Quigg, 680 F. Supp.
 33, 35, 6 USPQ2d 1296, 1298 (D.D.C.
 1988) (the legislative scheme leaves the Director’s 35 U.S.C.
 303 determination entirely to his or her discretion and not subject to judicial review until a final agency decision on the reexamination proceeding has issued).
-Accordingly, neither the patent owner nor the requester has a right to petition, or request reconsideration of, a finding that prior art patents or printed publications raise a substantial new question after a request for reexamination is granted.
-There is no right to petition such a finding after a request for reexamination is granted even if the finding of a substantial new question is based on reasons other than those urged by the requester (or based on less than all the grounds urged by the requester).
-Where the examiner determines that a date of a reference is early enough such that the reference constitutes prior art, that determination is not petitionable (with respect to vacating the examiner’s finding of a substantial new question).
-Where the examiner determines that a reference is a printed publication (i.e., that the criteria for publication has been satisfied), that determination is also not petitionable.
-These matters cannot be questioned with respect to vacating the order granting reexamination until a final agency decision on the reexamination proceeding has issued.
-Rather, these matters can be argued by the patent owner and appealed during the examination phase of the reexamination proceeding.

-- (B) all claims of the patent were held to be invalid by a final decision of a Federal Court after all appeals;
+- (B) all claims of the patent for which reexamination was ordered were held to be invalid by a final decision of a federal court after all appeals;

-- (D) reexamination was ordered based on a duplicate copy of the request; or
+- (D) reexamination was ordered based on a duplicate copy of the request.

-When a petition under 37 CFR 1.181 is filed to vacate a reexamination order, the third party requester (where one is present in the reexamination proceeding) may file a single submission in opposition to the petition.
+When a petition under 37 CFR 1.181 is filed to vacate a reexamination order under 35 U.S.C.
+304, the third party requester (where one is present in the reexamination proceeding) may file a single submission in opposition to the petition.
 Because reexamination proceedings are conducted with special dispatch, 35 U.S.C.
 305, any such opposition by the third party requester must be filed within two weeks of the date upon which a copy of the original 37 CFR 1.181 petition was served on the third party requester to ensure consideration.
-It is advisable that, upon receipt and review of the served copy of such a 37 CFR 1.181 petition which the third party requester intends to oppose, the requester should immediately place a courtesy telephone call to both the ** > CRU < support staff and the ** > CRU SPE < to notify the Office that an opposition to the 37 CFR 1.181 petition will be filed.
-Whenever possible, filing of the opposition should be submitted by facsimile transmission.
+It is advisable that, upon receipt and review of the served copy of such a 37 CFR 1.181 petition which the third party requester intends to oppose, the requester should immediately place a courtesy telephone call to both the CRU support staff and the CRU SPRS to notify the Office that an opposition to the 37 CFR 1.181 petition will be filed.
+Whenever possible, filing of the opposition should be submitted electronically.